 You can choose which output format you would like: either JSON, CSV, KML, or GeoRSS.
 Specify the maximum number of results you’d like returned and choose a starting and ending date.
 You can also specify what kind of trigger types you’d like in your data such as sensor data collected at regular clock intervals or sensor threshold like a maximum CO2 air quality alert.

-Under trigger type you can choose specifically which trigger you want in your output data such as minimum temperature or humidity, a speeding alert, or excessive gases or chemicals using 4-20 mA sensors.
+Under trigger type you can choose specifically which trigger you want in your output data such as minimum temperature or humidity, or excessive gases or chemicals using 4-20 mA sensors.

 Once you’ve chosen what you want in your output then you can copy and paste the Generated API URL into your destination of choice like the Esri GeoEvent Processor or the ArcGIS Online platform.
-You can also use these Valarm APIs to embed or mash up your sensor data in another website of your design!
+You can also use these Valarm APIs to embed or mash up your sensor data in another website and dashboard of your design.

 Please don’t hesitate to contact us at firstname.lastname@example.org if you have any questions, comments, or suggestions for another video!